 1936 Newspaper Sport Stamps Set Overview

 Similar to other issues such as the Rinkeydink set, the 1936 Sport Stamps are simply cutouts directly from newspapers.
-The baseball sports stamps are the most known but there were also ones featuring football players and boxers (and likely others).
+The baseball sports stamps are the most known but there were also ones featuring football players, boxers, golfers, and other athletes.
 In addition to the pro baseball and football players, collegians and minor leaguers were included, too.

 Numerous newspapers distributed these and some included: